shiftyp/objects/README.md

 ![sceen capture of example](./assets/objecthooks-screencap2.gif)

+# useArray

 You may be thinking: "What about arrays?"
 Those work too, so you can mutate and observe them as well!
+See the source for usage!

 # useInstance